Welcome to the A+ Scholarship Program.

 Additional Information

-- Students have up to 48 months after high school graduation to utilize the A+ Scholarship or until they earn a two year degree, whichever comes first.
+- Students have up to 48 months after high school graduation to utilize the A+ Scholarship, or until they earn a two year degree, or reach 105% of the number of credit hours for their degree, whichever comes first.

-- Visiting OTC students are not eligible for A+ Scholarship funding.
+- Visiting students are not eligible for A+ Scholarship funding.

 - A+ Scholarship funding is only open to United States citizens or permanent residents.